 - WFGTA (World wide association of tourist guides)

-is to offer you exciting infotainment with from-time-to-time anecdotes based on historical and cultural facts, putting local and regional history into a broader international context connecting with the experiences of my guests on their cruise / tour as well as relating to their home countries they originate from or live in.
+is to offer to you exciting infotainment with from-time-to-time anecdotes based on historical and cultural facts, putting local and regional history into a broader international context by connecting with the experiences of my guests on their cruise & our tour together as well as relating to their home countries they originate from or live in.